 2 Helpful / 0 Not

-Cons: The course is still under construction in some parts but all baskets are playable.
-The flat part of the course can be bit soggy in the spring or after a heavy rain.
+Cons: The flat part of the course can be bit soggy in the spring or after a heavy rain.
 On windy days, the drives will play considerably longer due to the openness of the park.
 Make sure to bring a floater for the water shots.
 You will thank me later.
+The swamp on 7-8 is shallow but cattails will make finding an errant shot nearly impossible.
 Lastly, too many people are using the fairways to walk dogs without a leash.

 Other Thoughts: Garbage cans have been placed throughout the park however no benches anywhere.
 Washrooms are in white building next to Tee 1.
-A Port-o-Potty is in the parking lot.
 Plenty of free golf balls to be found especially on the front nine.
 Ground crews are working on improving the drainage of the park.

 The hill on the east is no ordinary topography but the eastern ridge of the Des Plaines River Valley.
 Thus, a series of heavy rains will produce voluminous runoff that will cause soggy fairways.
 The lake on seven and eight, was supposed to be temporary, but this year is a permanent fixture.
 A major drain project on six is underway to remove that lake.